otto-car/wordpresschallenge/README.md

 Some notes:

 - The six cars along with their weekly prices and contract lengths can be seen [here](https://i.imgur.com/dQOMkk3.png).
-I've stored it as an JSON file for you in this repository (you do not need to use SQL here).
+- The data is stored as a JSON file in this repository (you do not need to use SQL here).
 - Photos of each of the cars can be found [here](https://imgur.com/a/CBxPAgk) (one of the photos is repeated, it's because we offer the same car model in two different configurations).
 - A driver can have a minimum of £1000, and a maximum of £5000.